apollographql/apollo-server/docs/source/schema/unions-interfaces.md

 For more information, see [Using fragments with unions and interfaces](https://www.apollographql.com/docs/react/data/fragments/#using-fragments-with-unions-and-interfaces).

-### Resolving an interface field
+### Resolving an interface

-[As with union types](#resolving-a-union-field), Apollo Server requires interfaces to define a `__resolveType` function to determine which implementing object type an interface field is returning.
+[As with union types](#resolving-a-union), Apollo Server requires interfaces to define a `__resolveType` function to determine which implementing object type is being returned.

 Here's an example `__resolveType` function for the `Book` interface defined above: